- Miss Jane (2016)

 by Frank Howell (SHS) 1997

 The Last Days of the Dog-Men by Brad Watson is a collection of short stories about dogs and their relationships with people.
 In each of his stories, the plot is about struggles between people, but dogs are always playing a role in the plot.

-“Agnes of Bob” is one of the short stories written in this book that gives a good example of this.
+“Agnes of Bob” is one of the short stories written in this book that is a good example.
 “Agnes of Bob” is a story about a retired, widowed woman, Agnes, and her English bulldog, Bob.
 In the story, Agnes is trying to deal with the death of her husband and the fear of her own death as well.
 Agnes is always thinking of her husband or how she will deal with her own death when she knows it is about to come.
 Bob is the only family member she has left.
 He often cheers her up and gets her mind off of her problems.
-Bob is the only think that keeps Agnes from going crazy.
+Her dog Bob is the only thing that keeps Agnes from going crazy.

 - FictionSoutheast has 2014 interview with Watson